GlobalEmpire/GERT/GERTi/Modules/GERTUpdate.md

 ### `GCU.GetRemoteVersion(moduleName,socket):`
 Accepts two variables: `moduleName` and `socket`.
 - `moduleName` is the name of the module.
 Any function that requires `moduleName` can also be passed the full path: it will sanitise the input into a `moduleName`.
 - `socket` can be provided to cause the program to piggyback off of an existing socket.
-Useful for advanced users, who might have multiple program update servers. **This feature is not yet standard in all functions, this will change eventually.**
+Useful for advanced users, who might have multiple program update servers.
+For your own safety, it is recommended to pcall() this function if a custom socket is used as the program assumes a valid socket and cannot handle an invalid socket object. **This feature is not yet standard in all functions, this will change eventually.**

 If the function succeeds, it returns 4 parameters:
 > `true`, `$state`, `$size`, `$version`